ucsd-ml-arts/generative-text-yifan/README.md

 Why do Anakinsidious was a dressed more in the arm
 S Ramas?
 Whild I've been calling myself whates s for e was head Eak my mom watch to shamp on a porn star.
 The Trump's deck drive-ayes
 Heard on Tanyon'T Ny CC: butterfly have never even talksed in a 'to 3 bullets fact that Internal good.
 2: There was a steam-ass-bemmer, Parton six closer.
-I am Sanduse Prettyme: What?
-Werst ALian kilfering a CHAW!
-Q: What do eme give key, does my dog event a little Cold?
-What's the difference between a bag of cocaine and full?
-Bod: Her are like Asia seconds.
-My girlfriend says I have to walk back 5 oit of plan Nom: "Get out!"
-We don't serve the sheep wild and she was defend to five finding a legbee just shake things.
-1: Alto vode and it decides through the water.
-I wold my dog to jump their favorite four poison.
-How can you tell if someone doesn't scream at 1cama can't see eye would be a snack knife, good Who's there?
-The chicken Gro Men the RLAMEL of the hell on the floor so male?
-Dagrie Nativelient & It's HMAKED TCKY DESTING BATMAN: 1.
-Optimati wars? to see mick jack something... ...they say "You have to use the kill in the middle song.
-I love Europe, it's the summer?
-John Couga M&le cannobs."
-"Our," people rallying to of them. why do his best friend's super's typus, you duck until Apple I contentback pluck and t You can't fin how much my socks good at it
-What happens when i find a good job in discove there?
-He had to do something about forgetting and text her in the game.
-My friend a text and a teched fool" she said: I Used them my mother in least 20 months; they have to say it swopped to the greatest do you used the aquetuar?
-You can't....
-Breathe...Show.
-Successful
-A burger for A: Shut the entert sterk

 - For word-level RNN model, batch size = 128, epoch is 30.
 Loss is 3.9978.
 I train this model 30 epochs for 6 hours, so I did not make epoch larger.The text generated below. when he was betrayed by his best friend im sick of this condescending parrot making fun of the way i talk walks into a room a doctor     walks into a patients room and decides to update the chart he reaches into his pocket and pulls out a thermometer and says great